Congregation Beth Israel (New Orleans): 1920s to early 2000s

 Beth Israel rebuilt its synagogue at the Carondelet Street location in 1924.
-The new building was designed by Emil Weil, a noted Southern architect, particularly of Jewish religious buildings.
+The new building was designed by Emile Weil, a Southern architect renown for his design of religious buildings and theaters.
 He designed other New Orleans' synagogues, including the Touro Synagogue and the Anshe Sfard, as well as other non-religious buildings throughout Louisiana.
 Beth Israel's new Byzantine Revival building, with its seating capacity of 1,200, reflected "the growing economic and social confidence of the membership": it had "beautiful" stained-glass windows, a "magnificent" imported European chandelier, and "hand-carved Stars of David in the ceiling".
 The building was dedicated on September 12, and a Boston rabbi, Henry Raphael Gold, was a guest speaker.
 He was so impressed that he stayed on, becoming Beth Israel's rabbi.

 In 1926 Beth Israel built the "Menorah Institute" Talmud Torah building on Euterpe Street, adjoining the Carondelet synagogue.
 The school, which served as an Orthodox alternative to the existing Communal Hebrew School, comprised a nursery school, a Hebrew school, and a Sunday school.
 The building also housed Beth Israel's offices, and the "Little Shul" ("shul" is the Yiddish word for synagogue), where services were held twice a day.

 The congregation leased land for burials in the Chevra Thilim Cemetery on Canal Street, a site that had been used by Tememe Derech as early as 1860, and which was shared with several other congregations.
 In the 1930s Beth Israel purchased its own cemetery on Frenchmen Street.

 Uri Miller joined Beth Israel as rabbi in 1935, a post he would hold through the early 1940s.
 He was president of the Hebrew Theological College Alumni from 1936 to 1938, and of its successor the Rabbinical Council of America from 1946 to 1948.